Urogynecology and Reconstructive Pelvic Surgery Taxonomy Code

 Why is it important to update your Healthcare Provider Taxonomy Code?

 As the Centers for Medicare and Medicaid Services (CMS) continues to implement the Value-Based Payment Modifier for physicians, physicians’ quality and cost, “scores,” will be compared to their peers.
 One way for the Medicare program to define peers is by using taxonomy codes or two-digit specialty codes.
 For the tiering provisions of the value-Based Payment Modifier, CMS is proposing to use two-digit specialty codes.
 But, over time that could change.
 For Medicare, the Internet-based Provider Enrollment, Chain and Ownership System (Internet-based PECOS) can be used to update your enrollment information.
 Please visit the page of the Centers for Medicare and Medicaid Services (CMS) website for the Internet-based PECOS system where there is a tutorial regarding how to use this system to update your Medicare provider and National Provider Identifier (NPI) information.

-A sub-specialist in Female Pelvic Medicine and Reconstructive Surgery is a physician in Urology or Obstetrics and Gynecology who, by virtue of education and training, is prepared to provide consultation and comprehensive management of women with complex benign pelvic conditions, lower urinary tract disorders, and pelvic floor dysfunction.
+A sub-specialist in Urogynecology and Reconstructive Pelvic Surgery is a physician in Urology or Obstetrics and Gynecology who, by virtue of education and training, is prepared to provide consultation and comprehensive management of women with complex benign pelvic conditions, lower urinary tract disorders, and pelvic floor dysfunction.
 Comprehensive management includes those diagnostic and therapeutic procedures necessary for the total care of the patient with these conditions and complications resulting from them.